 A map of the Missions - stretching from San Diego in the south to Solano, just north of San Francisco.

 Years ago, the California based department store Mervyn's sold each of the 21 Missions as collector's items.
-My wife and I (pre-kids) bought four of them, and then realized we'd quickly run of of places to keep them.
+My wife and I (pre-kids) bought a few of them, and then realized we'd quickly run of of places to keep them.
 Above is a display case with all 21.

 San Diego de Alcala, 1769.
 California's first Mission.